wp-plugins/better-wp-security/readme.txt

 == Changelog ==

+= 4.6.12 =
+* Enhancement: Translation files can now be stored in WP_LANG_DIR/plugins/better-wp-security/ so that translation files will not be overwritten on when the plugin updates.
+* Bug Fix: The file permissions check will no longer list a warning if the plugins directory has permissions of 755.
+* Bug Fix: Fixed incorrect text describing the "Backups to Retain" database backup setting.

 = 4.6.10 =
 * Bug Fix: Fixed regression that prevented adding wildcard IP's in the form of 'XXX.XXX.XXX.*' to Ban Hosts.
 * Bug Fix: When a file scan is run from iThemes Sync, a warning will no longer be added to the site's error log.

 = 4.6.8 =
 * Enhancement: Minor refactoring for performance and scalability.